SSujitX/facebook-pages-scraper/SECURITY.md

 # Reporting a Vulnerability

-If you've found a security vulnerability in this package, (or a dependency we use), please open an issue.
+If you've found a security vulnerability in this package (or a dependency we use), please open an issue.